 In addition, because research on the evolution of personality is scarce, animal research could tell us a lot about the evolution of human personality [source: Zimmer].

-To learn more about animal personality studies and to read some related HowStuffWorks articles on animals, investigate the links on the next page.
+To learn more about animal personality studies and to read some related HowStuffWorks articles on animals, investigate the links below.